jlewis-89/Milestone-Porject-4/README.md

 ## About

-Crystal's Cakes aims to provide an intuitive and seamless shopping experience for users.
-Whether you're a customer browsing products or an admin managing inventory, our platform has you covered.
+Crystal's Cakes is an online e-commerce store where you can buy baked goods and products listed in the online store, it is enabled to allow users to register browse, save items, add items to a basket and checkout, with the appropriate email confirmations

 ## Purpose
+Crystal's Cakes is an online e-commerce store where you can buy baked goods and products listed in the online store, it is enabled to allow users to register browse, save items, add items to a basket and checkout, with appropriate alerts and email confirmations.

+This project has been designed to suit the criteria laid out in the Milestone 4 Project of Code Institute and City of Bristols Marking Criteria in order to pass the final qualification.

 ### Project Goals
+To build a functioning e-commerce website
+Become familiar with the django framework
+Enable user authentication
+Build a product portfolio for customers and user to browse Enable payment through stripe

 ### Developer Goals
+Become familiar with Django as a framework
+Develop skills in full stack development
+Build a functioning final project

 ## Software
-IDE - VSCode
+- IDE - VSCode
-Wireframing & Prototyping - Figma
+- Wireframing & Prototyping - Figma / Draw.io
+- Data Schema - Draw.io
-Image Conversion - XnConvert
+- Image Conversion - XnConvert

 ## Design

 ## UI
 ### Typography
 ### Navigation
+Bootstrap 5 Template [link]
 ### Colour Scheme
 ### Wireframes